“They’ve owed us $150,000 since last year,” an account manager told me one morning over coffee.

 - Condition 3: The waitress visited the table with the basket of candy, and only allowed diners to choose one each when she delivered the bill.
 Then, she walked away.
 After a few paces however, she paused, turned around, and returned to the table to allow diners to choose one more sweet each since they had been “such a great table”.
 Made to feel particularly special, diners in this condition tipped a shocking 21.3% more.

-As an agency, while you’re technically a business to business company, remember that the clients you’re working with are made up of tens, hundreds, maybe even thousands of employees.
+As an agency, while you’re technically a business to business company.
+Remember that the clients you’re working with may be dealing with, hundreds or even thousands of employees.

-So make a list of key client contacts and consider sending over a personalized gift at an unexpected time, or even a simple hand-written note to let them know they’re important to you.
+So make a list of key client contacts and consider sending over a personalized gift at an unexpected time.
+Even a simple hand-written note to let them know they’re important to you.
 It’ll pay off when it comes time for them to pay up.

 2. Invoice on time